Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy

 Squeeze on the mustard and rub it all over to create a nice sticky base for the rub to stick to.

-Pour on about ¼ cup of Jeff's original rub (purchase recipes here) and spread it all over the ribs making sure you have full coverage.
+Pour on about ¼ cup of Jeff's original rub (¼ of a bottle) and spread it all over the ribs making sure you have full coverage.
 You can also sprinkle it on evenly using a cheese shaker or an old spice bottle with large holes.

 Flip the ribs over and do the same thing to the meaty side.